Robert Jaworski: Ginebra San Miguel (1984–1998)

 Ginebra made the 1986 All-Filipino finals against Tanduay.
 Ginebra won the first game, but Tanduay won the next three games.
 In the final seconds of Game 4 of the best-of-five series, Jaworski reached for a steal on Freddie Hubalde, but was called for a foul.
 Despite protests that the steal was clean, Hubalde was sent to the line, where he made two free throws to give Tanduay a 93–92 lead.
 Down by one with six seconds remaining, Jaworski inbounded the ball, got it back, and drove to the basket.
 It was unsuccessful, as Tanduay won the championship.

 Jaworski's first championship as a playing coach came in the 1986 Open Conference when he, alongside import players Michael Hackett and Billy Ray Bates, dominated the entire conference to win the championship finals at the expense of Manila Beer, then led by former Crispa players Abet Guidaben and Co, alongside imports Michael Young and Harold Keeling.
 In Game 4 of the finals, which went into double overtime, he played the entire game to beat Manila Beer 145–135, thereby taking a 3–1 lead.
 Jaworski was 40 years old at that time and yet became the PBA record holder for a while for most minutes played by a local in a game, with 58 minutes.
 This was later broken by Jaworski's wedding godson, Zandro "Jun" Limpot in his rookie season.
 Ironically, Jaworski owns the PBA record for playing the shortest time in a PBA game, at one second.
 In a game against the Alaska Milkmen in 1996, he fielded himself in to handle an inbound pass.
 Ginebra then won Game 5, 130–120, after being down by 18 for its first PBA title.
 This made him the first playing coach to win a PBA title.

-In 1988, Jaworski won his first and only All Filipino championship in a controversial championship against the Purefoods Hotdogs, led by Fernandez who also coached the team in the previous (Open) conference before relinquishing the job to Cris Calilan early in the All Filipino conference.
-This became the climax of the rift between Jaworski and Fernandez.
-In Game 1 of that finals, Añejo Rum upended Purefoods to gain initial lead in the series.
-Purefoods owner Jaime Zobel De Ayala and president Renato Buhain publicly accused Fernandez of not playing up to par in Game 1 and ordered his benching for the entire series.
-Because of this controversy, Añejo Rum went on to win the series, 3–1, including the deciding Game 4 where Jaworski led his team with 28 points, including the basket that sent the game into overtime, and four clutch free throws.
+In 1988, Jaworski won his first and only All Filipino championship in a controversial series against the Purefoods Hotdogs, led by Fernandez who had also coached the team in the previous (Open) conference before relinquishing the job to Cris Calilan early in the All Filipino conference.
+This series became the climax of the rift between Jaworski and Fernandez.
+In Game 1, Añejo Rum defeated Purefoods; afterwards, the Purefoods owner Jaime Zobel de Ayala and president Renato Buhain publicly accused Fernandez of not playing up to par in Game 1 and ordered him benched for the rest of the series.
+Añejo Rum won the series 3–1, including an overtime win in Game 4 in which Jaworski led his team with 28 points, including the basket that sent the game into overtime, and four clutch free throws.